jlpteaching/ECS154B/lab4/lab4.rst

 If you find a bug, please open a pull request on github_.
 **You will receive 5 points of extra credit for each pull request I merge**.

+I will accept pull requests with style, grammar, wording updates, but they must be non-trivial to get the 5 points of extra credit.

 .. _github: https://github.com/jlpteaching/ECS154B/

 Details